AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end Info;

-We want to use this information in package :ada:`A`.
+Also, let's say we want to use the information (from package :ada:`Info`) in package :ada:`A`.
 If we have limited visibility of package :ada:`Info`, however, this information won't be visible.
 For example:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Packages.Limited_Private_Visibility_Other_Elements
     :class: ada-expect-compile-error